coop152/obsidian-vaults/Logic and Modelling (21111)/Quantified Boolean Formulae.md

 ## Bound and Free Variables
 If a variable given in a quantifier is in the "scope" of that quantifier, then it is bound.
 If not, then it is "free". e.g. in $p \rightarrow \exists{q}(¬q \lor p)$, $q$ is bound and $p$ is free.
 If a formula contains no free variables, it is a "closed formula".
+If a formula is closed, then it can only be valid or unsatisfiable.
+This is because the output of the formula doesn't depend on the interpretation; it can only be true for all inputs or false for all inputs.